MuratYasar/ContactList/README.md

 Better UI design of course.

+I should mention about not forgetting dockerization as well.

 And others that I'm not considering right now.
 #
 Below, I will try to explain how to run the application with screenshots and simple data entries to test its operation.
 I think that if it is applied sequentially, there should be no problem.